Rayhanga/rayhanga.github.io/README.md

 # The Source Code

-Here is the source code of the web, you may fork or even clone it to your local machine.
+Here is the source code for the web, you may fork or even clone it to your local machine.

 ## Getting Started